Decision problems for linear recurrences involving arbitrary real numbers

-We will show that the real number versions of all three problems are maximally partially decidable for any order.
+We will show that the real number versions of the Skolem Problem, the Positivity Problem, and the Ultimate Positivity Problem are maximally partially decidable for linear recurrences of any order.
 Thus, the real number versions of all three problems are, in a sense, as close to decidable as one can expect them to be.
 That this is achievable for real linear recurrences despite the hardness results for rational ones is perhaps not too surprising.
 The existing decidability proofs for low orders only fail to generalise to higher orders due to the presence of ``critical'' problem instances where the dominant part of the exponential polynomial solution does not admit an exponential lower bound.
 Since this situation is unstable under small perturbations one will not be obliged to decide the problems in these critical instances for real number inputs, thus avoiding the aforementioned hardness results.